 This is the book I am the most excited to read on this list.
 Mikki Kendall is an eccentric and powerful voice in Black Feminism today.
 She is making sure her message gets across and she encourages her readers to do the same.
 This book talks about the absence of Black voices in modern feminism.
 Mikki reminds us that we matter, we are still here, and we are not going anywhere.
-(Gabrielle Union herself praised this as an absolute must-read!)
+(Gabrielle Union herself recommends this one!)

 - Dear Girl – Aija Mayrock (April 7, 2020)

 Aija Mayrock is the author of The Survival Guide to Bullying, a book that came out in 2015 about how to deal with not only bullying, but the fear of failure.
 In her newest book Dear Girl, she addresses the power that lies within all of us girls and the fact that we are so much stronger that we think.
-I already pre-ordered my copy on Amazon, so you should too!
+Be sure to pre-order your copy!

 - All Adults Here – Emma Straub (May 5, 2020)

-All Adults here is simply a commentary on the life cycle.
+All Adults Here is simply a commentary on the life cycle.
 Specifically, the life cycle of a mother named Astrid.
 It follows the journey of her family through generations and touches on all the insecurities we may have as children, teenagers, and adults flawlessly.
-The truth is we are still all figuring it out and that is okay.
+The truth is, we are still figuring it out and that is okay.
 It points out that we are certainly not perfect, but hey, at least we are trying right?

 - Transcendent Kingdom – Yaa Gyasi (September 8, 2020)